 Contextual Safeguarding is an approach to understanding and responding to children's experiences of significant harm beyond their families.
-Extra-familial harm is linked to contextual safeguarding; these concepts refer to harms that occur outside of the family system often during the adolescent years.
+Extra-familial harm is linked to contextual safeguarding; these concepts refer to harms that occur outside of the family system, including harmful online contact.

-At Lent Rise School all staff recognise that pupils may encounter safeguarding incidents that happen outside of school and can occur between children outside of this environment.
+At Lent Rise all staff recognise that pupils may encounter safeguarding incidents that happen outside of school and can occur between children outside of this environment.
 We will respond to such concerns, reporting to the appropriate agencies in order to support and protect the pupil.